 \section{Introduction}

-Quantum error correction (QEC) protects quantum information from noise by encoding logical states into a codespace, i.e., a subspace of the full physical Hilbert space \cite{shor_scheme_1995, Steane:96a,gottesman1997stabilizer,Calderbank:1997aa,Knill:1997kx,Knill:2000dq,Bacon:05,Kribs:2005:180501,poulin_stabilizer_2005,Kosut:2008lq,Gaitan:book,Lidar-Brun:book}.
+Quantum error correction (QEC) protects quantum information from noise by encoding logical states into a code subspace or subsystem \cite{shor_scheme_1995, Steane:96a,Gottesman:1996fk,Calderbank:1997aa,Knill:1997kx,Knill:2000dq,Bacon:05,Kribs:2005:180501,poulin_stabilizer_2005,Kosut:2008lq,Gaitan:book,Lidar-Brun:book}.
 Beyond storage, quantum computation also requires controlled processing of encoded logical information.
-This is accomplished by applying quantum circuits that transform logical states while preserving the codespace.
-Moreover, these circuits must be \emph{fault-tolerant}: errors must not spread faster than the code's ability to correct them, or, for distance-$2$ codes, at least to detect them.
-When this condition is met for a suitable choice of code and for physical error rates below a threshold, the logical error rate can be suppressed to an arbitrarily low value for an arbitrarily long computation \cite{aharonov1997fault,Aliferis:05,reichardt_fault-tolerance_2005,Knill:05,Campbell:2017aa}.
+This is accomplished by applying quantum circuits that transform logical states while preserving the code.
+Moreover, these circuits must be \emph{fault-tolerant}: errors must not spread faster than the code's ability to correct them, or, for purely error-detecting (distance-$2$) codes, at least to detect them.
+When this condition is met for a suitable choice of code and for physical error rates below a threshold, the logical error rate can be suppressed to an arbitrarily low value for an arbitrarily long computation \cite{DiVincenzo:96,aharonov1997fault,Aliferis:05,reichardt_fault-tolerance_2005,Knill:05,Campbell:2017aa}.
 Very recently, the first empirical evidence of sub-threshold scaling has started to emerge~\cite{Acharya:2025aa,Eickbusch:2025aa,Lacroix:2025aa,Bluvstein:2026aa,vezvaee2025surfacecodescalingheavyhex}.